Kong Svends Høj

 Kong Svends Høj (King Svend's Mound) is a passage grave on the island of Lolland in Denmark, immediately north of Pederstrup.
 The chamber in the mound is 12.5 m long and it is one of Denmark's largest and most famous passage graves.

 Description

 Kong Svends Høj consists of a large, rectangular mound covering a chamber 12.5 m in length.
 The mound is surrounded by kerbstones, which, with a height of around 1.5 m, are among the tallest recorded in a Neolithic tomb.
 The gable stones are almost 4 m high.
 The north-western façade originally had two outliers, known as "horns" or guard stones.

 The first excavations were attempted in 1780 by a Danish prime minister and a pastor's son who later became bishop of Copenhagen.
 The tomb was first restored in 1942, when the entrance was discovered.
-The tomb is thought to date to the middle Neolithic period, circa 3200 BC.
+The tomb is thought to date to the middle Neolithic period, around 3200 BC.